"Poetry is nearer to vital truth than history." — Plato

 ART GOODTIMES of Norwood CO Poet, weekly newspaper columnist and Rainbow Family elder, Art grows 25+ varieties of heirloom potatoes, weaves non-traditional coil baskets, and is serving his 5th term as Colorado’s only Green Party county commissioner.
 Poet-in-residence of the Telluride Mushroom Festival since 1981, founder and director of various Talking Gourds poetry events since 1989, poetry editor for the national mycological magazine Fungi, and co-editor of online poetry zine Sage Green Journal, Art served as the first Poet Laureate of Colorado’s Western Slope (2011-13).
 His most recent book is Looking South to Lone Cone: the Cloud Acre Poems (Western Eye Press, 2013).

-ROSEMERRY WAHTOLA TROMMER of Placerville CO Having served two terms as San Miguel County’s first Poet Laureate and worked ten years as director of the Telluride Writers Guild, Rosemerry leads writing workshops for hospice, recovery programs, women’s groups, teachers, schools, writers groups and people who think they hate poetry, performs with a poetry troupe EAR, sings with an 8-woman a cappella group Heartbeat, and leads (for 15 years) a poetry discussion series.
+ROSEMERRY WAHTOLA TROMMER of Placerville CO Having served two terms as San Miguel County’s first Poet Laureate, one term as the Western Slope Poet Laureate, and ten years as director of the Telluride Writers Guild, Rosemerry leads writing workshops for hospice, recovery programs, women’s groups, teachers, schools, writers groups and people who think they hate poetry.
+She performs with a poetry troupe EAR, sings with the 8-woman a cappella group Heartbeat, and for 17 years has lead a poetry discussion series.
 Her work has appeared on A Prairie Home Companion, in O Magazine, on back alley fences, in her children’s lunchboxes, and on rocks she leaves around town.
 She won the ACC Writer’s Studio Poetry Contest in 2011 and 2013.
-Author and editor of thirteen books, her latest include Holding Three Things at Once (Turkey Buzzard Press, 2008) The Miracle Already Happening (Liquid Light Press, 2012), The Less I Hold (Turkey Buzzard Press, 2012).
-Favorite one-word mantra: Adjust.
+Author and editor of thirteen books, her latest include Naked For Tea (Able Muse, 2018), The Miracle Already Happening (Liquid Light Press, 2012), The Less I Hold (Turkey Buzzard Press, 2012), Holding Three Things at Once (Turkey Buzzard Press, 2008).
+Her favorite one-word mantra: Adjust.

-Poets Kyle Harvey, Art Goodtimes, Rosemerry Wahtola Trommer, Eduardo Brummel, Danny Rosen ... and the man he's pointing at, Jack Mueller, hanging out and funnin' at the Talking Gourds Clubhouse AKA Arroyo Wine Bar AKA Telluride's Living Room.
+Poets Kyle Harvey, Art Goodtimes, Rosemerry Wahtola Trommer, Eduardo Brummel, Danny Rosen ... and the man he's pointing at, the late North Beach legend Jack Mueller, hanging out and funnin' at the former Talking Gourds Clubhouse AKA Arroyo Wine Bar AKA Telluride's Living Room.
+Gourds